This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use pursed-lip breathing any time you feel short of breath.
 Take a deep breath in through your nose.
 Slowly breathe out through your mouth with your lips pursed for twice as long as you inhaled.
 You can also practice this breathing pattern while you bend, lift, climb stairs, or exercise.
 It slows down your breathing and helps move more air in and out of your lungs.

 - Eat small frequent meals.
-Your shortness of breath may make it difficult to eat a lot of food at one time.
+Your shortness of breath may make it hard to eat a lot of food at one time.
 Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 Drink extra liquids to prevent dehydration.
 You will need to drink extra liquids if you are vomiting or have diarrhea from cancer treatments.